hyperledger-archives/education/LFS171x/indy-material/nodejs/README.md

 To install the demonstration, you need to clone the git repository for the EdX Blockchain for Business course.
 To do that:

 * Install the prerequisites listed above and make sure they are functioning on your system.
+To verify, open a terminal window and:
+    * Run `git --version`, which should return something like: `git version 2.17.1`
+    * Run `docker --version`, which should return something like: `Docker version 18.06.1-ce, build e68fc7a`
+    * Run `docker-compose --version`, which should return something like: `docker-compose version 1.22.0, build f46880fe`
+    * Your version numbers should be the same or higher.
 * Open a terminal session and navigate to where you want to install the source code.
 * Run the command: `git clone https://github.com/hyperledger/education/`
-  * That should download the repository containing the source code onto your system.
+  * That will download the repository containing the source code onto your system.
 * Navigate to the location of the code by running the command:
   * `cd education/LFS171x/indy-material/nodejs`